Basset Hound exercise & Fitness Guide

 How much exercise does a Basset Hound need?
 Activity recommendations for this medium low-energy hound breed.

-With a typical weight of 40-65 lbs and lifespan of 12-13 yrs, the Basset Hound requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 40-65 lbs and lifespan of 12-13 yrs, the Basset Hound has specific care needs shaped by its genetics and build.
 Few breeds combine calm composure with the Basset Hound's distinctive character quite so effectively.

 Genetic Health Considerations: The Basset Hound breed has documented susceptibility to ear infections, obesity, bloat.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.